codefresh-io/docs.codefresh.io/_docs/installation/gitops/argo-with-gitops-side-by-side.md

 If you have already added a Git Source as part of the Hybrid GitOps Runtime installation procedure, skip this step.

-Otherwise, you can add a Git Source to the GitOps Runtime and commit your applications to it.
+Otherwise, add a Git Source to the GitOps Runtime to which you can commit your applications.
 A Git Source is a Git repository managed by Codefresh as an Argo CD Application.
 Read about [Git Sources]({{site.baseurl}}/docs/installation/gitops/git-sources/).

 * Add a [Git Source]({{site.baseurl}}/docs/installation/gitops/git-sources/#create-a-git-source) to your GitOps Runtime.

-### Step 2: Modify Argo CD Applications
+### Step 2: Modify Argo CD applications

 Modify the Argo CD Application's manifest to remove `finalizers` if any, and also remove the Application from the `argocd` `namespace` it is assigned to by default.